dukyong414/SMAXI/README.md

 ## 📖 Overview

 **SMAXI (Software for Machine-learning Analysis of X-ray Images)** is an open-source platform designed to address the "Big Data" bottlenecks inherent in modern full-field X-ray imaging.
-While advancements in both laboratory-scale X-ray sources and high-energy synchrotron facilities enable rapid, high-resolution data acquisition, the manual processing of these massive, multi-dimensional datasets has become prohibitively tedious.
+While advancements in both laboratory-scale x-ray sources and high-energy synchrotron facilities enable rapid, high-resolution data acquisition, the manual processing of these massive, multi-dimensional datasets has become prohibitively tedious.

-SMAXI solves this by providing a robust, user-friendly pipeline for processing transient high-speed 2D X-ray video, 3D computed tomography (CT) data, and 4D in-situ tomography.
+SMAXI solves this by providing a robust, user-friendly pipeline for processing transient high-speed 2D x-ray video, 3D computed tomography (CT) data, and 4D in-situ tomography.

-Unlike closed-source commercial alternatives that restrict customization, SMAXI is fully extensible and integrates state-of-the-art machine learning foundational models (SAM 2, YOLOv8, Llama 3) to automate and accelerate image stabilization, precise object annotation, dynamic tracking, and complex geometric feature analysis.
+Unlike closed-source commercial alternatives that restrict customization, SMAXI is fully extensible and integrates state-of-the-art machine learning foundational models (SAM 2, YOLOv12, Llama 3) to automate and accelerate image stabilization, precise object annotation, dynamic tracking, and complex geometric feature analysis.

 ## 🖼️ Diagram
 The diagram below summarizes the core architecture and key modules of the SMAXI software.